 Infrastructure required to carry on our business may be affected by unusual or infrequent weather phenomena, sabotage, government or other interference in the maintenance or provision of such infrastructure.

-Exploitation of our Projects will depend to a significant degree on adequate infrastructure.
-In the course of developing our expected operations, assuming our exploration efforts will be successful, we may need to construct and support the construction of infrastructure, which includes permanent gas pipelines, water supplies, power, transport and logistics services which affect capital and operating costs.
+Exploitation of our projects will depend to a significant degree on adequate infrastructure.
+In the course of developing our operations, assuming our exploration efforts will be successful, we may need to construct and support the construction of infrastructure, which may include permanent gas pipelines, water supplies, power, transport and logistics services which affect capital and operating costs.
 Unusual or infrequent weather phenomena, sabotage, government or other interference in the maintenance or provision of such infrastructure or any failure or unavailability in such infrastructure could materially adversely affect our operations, financial condition and results of operations.

 Ability to Sell